 Prudent liquidity risk management implies maintaining sufficient cash, to ensure debts are paid as and when they fall due.
-The Group has experienced recurring operating losses and operating cash outflows since inception to 30 June 2021 as the Group is transitioning from development stage.
+The Group has experienced recurring operating losses and operating cash outflows since inception to 30 June 2023 as the Group is transitioning from development stage.
 Historically the Group has not committed to any credit facilities and rather has relied upon equity financing through private and public equity investors.
-During the current period, short term debt funding was obtained to provide short term liquidity and for general working capital purposes.
-This facility was secured by the 2021 Research and Development grant.
-The amount is to be repaid upon receipt of the grant, as such, does not have a bearing on the ongoing liquidity risk of the Group.
+Recently, the Group has entered into a credit facility with a finance provider which uses the R&D rebate as collateral.
+Once the R&D rebate is received the finance provider is paid the amount drawn down at this date.
+Details of the current status of this facility can be found in note 19.